 A sharp arrow point that is primarily used for hunting.
 The tip is designed to cause large wounds.
-Considering the design of this arrow tip, do take the time to practice shooting - it flies differently than the other arrow point variants!
+Considering the design of this arrow tip, take the time to practice shooting - it flies differently than the other arrow point variants!

-Ever find it a hassle retrieving arrows when they get snagged out in the wild?
+Ever found it a hassle retrieving arrows when they get snagged out in the wild?
 Then this may be just the right arrow tip for you.
 Also called grabbing points, these tips are designed to snag right up on the ground with the hooks installed on it.
 The specialized function does come with a hefty price tag, though!